 - 7. Rivanna Water and Sewer Authority.
 The Rivanna Water and Sewer Authority ("RWSA") was created on June 7, 1972 by the City of Charlottesville and the County pursuant to what is now the Virginia Water and Waste Authorities Act (Virginia Code § 15.2-5100 et seq.).
-The RWSA's articles of incorporation state that its purpose "is to acquire, finance, construct, operate and maintain facilities for developing a supply of potable water for the City of Charlottesville and Albemarle County and for the abatement of pollution resulting from sewage in the Rivanna River Basin, by the impoundment, treatment and transmission of potable water and the interception, treatment and discharge of wastewater, together with all appurtenant equipment and appliances necessary or suitable therefore and all properties, rights, easements or franchises relating thereto and deemed necessary or convenient for their operations.
+The RWSA's articles of incorporation state that its purpose "is to acquire, finance, construct, operate and maintain facilities for developing a supply of potable water for the City of Charlottesville and Albemarle County and for the abatement of pollution resulting from sewage in the Rivanna River Basin, by the impoundment, treatment and transmission of potable water and the interception, treatment and discharge of wastewater, together with all appurtenant equipment and appliances necessary or suitable therefore and all properties. rights, easements or franchises relating thereto and deemed necessary or convenient for their operations.
 Concurrent Resolution of the City Council of the City of Charlottesville, Virginia and the Board of Supervisors of the County of Albemarle, Virginia to Amend and Restate the Articles of Incorporation of the Rivanna Solid Waste Authority, dated May 5, 2017.
 The RWSA operates five reservoirs at Ragged Mountain, Sugar Hollow, South Fork Rivanna, Totier Creek, Beaver Creek, along with five water treatment plants, and wastewater treatment plants. - D. Public bodies existing under joint exercise of powers agreements.
 The following public bodies exist under joint exercise of powers agreements, and they and their boards exercise essential governmental functions: - 1.
 Charlottesville-Albemarle Convention and Visitors' Bureau.
 The Charlottesville-Albemarle Convention and Visitors' Bureau ("CACVB") has existed in various forms for more than 20 years.
 Its current iteration was established by the County and the City on June 28, 2018, and it became effective July 1, 2018.
 Individually, both the County and the City are enabled by Virginia Code § 15.2-940 to "expend funds from the locally derived revenues of the locality for the purpose of promoting the resources and advantages of the locality."
-The purpose of the CACVB is to jointly promote the resources and advantages of the City and County, including marketing of tourism and initiatives that attract travelers to the City and County, increase lodging at properties located within the City and County, and generate tourism revenues within the City and County.
+The purpose of the CACVB is to jointly promote the resources and advantages of the County and the City, including marketing of tourism and initiatives that attract travelers to the City and County, increase lodging at properties located within the City and County, and generate tourism revenues within the City and County.
 Second Amended Agreement to Operate a Joint Convention and Visitors' Bureau, dated October 2, 2019.
 The County and the City contribute funds to support the CACVB's facilities and operations from their respective transient occupancy tax revenues.
-During the COVID-19 disaster, the CACVB provides an essential function to support the County's hospitality business sector. - 2.
+During the COVID-19 disaster, the CACVB provides an essential function to also supports the County's hospitality business sector. - 2.
 Emergency Communications Center.
 The Emergency Communications Center ("ECC") was established by the County, the City of Charlottesville, and the University of Virginia on January 20, 1984.
 The ECC was established to provide a centralized dispatching facility for the respective parties' law enforcement and emergency service providers operating in the County and the City, and to provide a 911 emergency system.
 Agreement By and Among the County of Albemarle, Virginia, the City of Charlottesville, Virginia, and the Rector and Visitors of the University of Virginia, dated January 20, 1984.
-The ECC also provides coordination and assistance in emergency management for the Emergency Operations Plan adopted by its participating agencies. - E. Other public bodies and offices.
-Other public bodies and offices of the County also exercise essential functions.
-They include, but are not limited to, the Planning Commission, the Architectural Review Board, the Board of Equalization, the Board of Appeals, the Board of Zoning Appeals, the Electoral Board, any advisory bodies established by the Board of Supervisors, and the office of the General Registrar.
+The ECC also provides coordination and assistance in emergency management for the Emergency Operations Plan adopted by its participating agencies.